isomerpages/mlaw-acd/news/notices-from-the-registrar/_posts/2024-08-07-post-Singapore’s Money Laundering National Risk Assessment and National Asset Recovery Strategy.md

 vulnerable to ML risk due to the following factors:</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Precious stones and precious metals (PSPM) generally possess <strong>high intrinsic value</strong> in
+<p>Precious stones and precious metals ("<strong>PSPM</strong>") generally
-a relatively compact form that potentially maintains or increases in value over time, which makes it attractive to money launderers;</p>
+possess <strong>high intrinsic value</strong> in a relatively compact form that potentially maintains or increases in value over time, which makes it attractive to money launderers;</p>
 </li>
 <li>
 <p>PSPMs facilitate the <strong>anonymity of ownership</strong>;</p>